 HCAHPS surveys are administered on an ongoing basis and are triggered by a patient’s discharge after an inpatient stay at the hospital.
 CMS publicly reports hospitals’ HCAHPS scores for a rolling 12-month period on the Care Compare website, and the data is typically updated on a quarterly basis.

-HCAHPS measures patient perceptions of doctor communication, nurse communication, staff responsiveness, medication communication, hospital environment, discharge information, food service, and overall patient experience.
+HCAHPS survey questions cover patient perceptions of doctor communication, nurse communication, staff responsiveness, medication communication, hospital environment, discharge information, food service, and overall patient experience.
 The survey also includes standard demographic questions.

 These surveys enable your organization to better understand the patient experience, identify areas for improvement, and maximize Medicare reimbursement.
 Additionally, HCAHPS results are translated into a patient survey rating and, along with an overall star rating which incorporates other quality measures, are made available to the public on Medicare’s Care Compare website.
 This simple ranking allows consumers to easily review your hospital’s quality compared with other hospitals.

-If your hospital is required to participate in HCAHPS, a CMS-approved survey vendor such as Press Ganey can advise you on the necessary steps to administer your HCAHPS surveys and ensure your company leaders are up-to-date on all important regulatory announcements.
+If your hospital is required to participate in HCAHPS, a CMS-approved survey vendor like Press Ganey can advise you on the necessary steps to administer your HCAHPS surveys and ensure your company leaders are up to date on all important regulatory announcements.
 Press Ganey provides digital, mail, and phone survey delivery tools, consulting solutions, industry-leading expertise, and compliance management to help hospitals meet requirements and work toward improving HCAHPS scores.

 HCAHPS surveys offer patients the opportunity to provide input on the care they experienced during an inpatient stay, from the bedside to discharge.
 These insights can help your hospital leaders better understand patient needs and address areas for improvement.
 As these survey results are publicly available on Care Compare, they can help patients make more informed decisions when choosing a hospital.